-During the qualitative research, semi-structured interviews were conducted.
+Semi-structured interviews were carried out in the course of the qualitative investigation.
+These interviews contained specific questions as well as allowed the participants to share their views freely, while still providing data pertinent to the study objectives.
 An interview questionnaire guide was designed to support the research.
+The guide consisted of four major parts; general understanding and impression about-, organisational practice and individual experience in emerging technologies in the business, and organisational strategy of knowledge management and emerging technologies.
+All data were audio-recorded,- and subsequently transcribed verbatim for use in the analysis that also included the researcher's notes.
 Confidentiality and anonymity concerns were verified.
 All participants signed a confirmation letter outlining the purpose of the study, verifying the interviewee's voluntary participation, and outlining how the data will be used.
 Every personal detail was deleted.
 Open-ended questions from a pre-written interview framework were given to responders in advance to their interview appointments to ensure ample time to prepare to any particular subjects they thought would be pertinent.